wp-plugins/customer-area/readme.txt

 * Private files, that can be assigned to a particular user and will get listed in its customer area
 * Show private files grouped by category / by year / ungrouped in the customer area
 * Comments on private files: the customer/user can send some feedback/observations about it
-* If necessary, you can customize most of the plugin pieces by making your own template files
+* Customize the plugin appearance using your own themes and templates

 **Coming soon**

-* Customize the plugin output using themes
+* Login and registration forms integration
 * Email notifications
 * More private content type (messages/...)